-Next is a sheet for Contacts which, again, you can print as many as you need.
-This is particularly useful for keeping track of other bloggers and colleagues in your niche.
+Next is a series of worksheets designed to help you organize both your blog and your blogging business.
+For instance, the Contacts sheet is particularly useful for keeping track of other bloggers and colleagues in your niche.

 The next sheet is one of my favorites and, again, one that I wish I would have had years ago – a designated place to note all those details from the wonderful people you’ve met at networking events!

 Whether it’s a local chamber meeting or a huge conference like Social Media Marketing World, you’re going to begin to meet other people that you’ll want to stay in touch with.
 But since these are offline meetings and not Facebook Connections, you have to make an effort to organize and do something with those contacts and contact details.
 Exchanging business cards is great, but I’ve found stacks of business cards to be too easily lost or dismissed.